-Tidewater Community College’s Division of Workforce Development, the Defense and Homeland Security Consortium and the economic development departments of Virginia Beach and Chesapeake announce the return of a nine-week training seminar for professionals working within government contracting.
+Tidewater Community College’s Division of Workforce Solutions, the Defense and Homeland Security Consortium and the economic development departments of Virginia Beach and Chesapeake announce the return of a nine-week training seminar for professionals working within government contracting.

 The $300 seminar starts Feb.
 20 and runs through April 17.
 Seminar sessions are on Tuesday evenings from 7 to 9:15 p.m. at TCC’s Advanced Technology Center on the Virginia Beach Campus.